apisearch/elasticsearch/README.md

-# Elasticsearch 5 with fixed bind_host
+# Elasticsearch 5 for Golang apps

 Default elasticsearch does not work with Golang projetcs.
 Added config which fixes this problem.